- Abbott and Costello

 - But then the film flew by so close it sliced off the radar dish with the sequence in the mayor's office where Venkman says of Walter Peck.
 "That man has no dick."

-- Even in the sequel, the subtle jokes fly.
-Such as Egon noting the ladies in the lab are more than likely interested in his epididymis (a very scientific reference to the obvious).
+- Even in the sequel, the subtlety goes nuts, such as Egon noting the lab ladies are more than likely interested in his epididymis (a very scientific reference to the obvious).

-- Hook: During the kid's baseball game in Neverland, a banner can be clearly seen advertising some sort of business: "Pussycat — Come and give us a peek".
+- Hook: During the Neverland baseball game, a banner can be clearly seen advertising some sort of business: "Pussycat — Come and give us a peek".

-- The 1934 pre-code film Wonder Bar featured a rare instance of homosexual humor that came very close to getting the film banned altogether.
+- Wonder Bar featured a rare instance of homosexual humor that came very close to getting the film banned altogether.
 During a dance, a gentleman approaches a dancing couple and asks if he can cut in; when the woman accepts, however, he dances away with the man instead.
 Al Jolson responds to this by waving a limp wrist and musing, "Boys will be boys!"

-- In The Beatles' first movie A Hard Day's Night, John jokingly "snorts" his unopened bottle of Coke.
+- A Hard Day's Night: John jokingly "snorts" his unopened bottle of Coke.

-- The 1934 film version of The Merry Widow, directed by Ernst Lubitsch, had minor cuts imposed on it as The Hays Code was starting to come into effect.
+- The Merry Widow, directed by Ernst Lubitsch, had minor cuts as The Hays Code was just starting to come into effect.
 Left in was the close-up during the trial scene of Danilo's handcuffs, which are personally engraved.

 - The Three Stooges:

-- In You Nazty Spy as well as Malice in the Palace and Rumpus in a Harem the boys discuss going "over the Giva Dam".
-Not bad for the time periods of the films.
+- In You Nazty Spy!, as well as Malice in the Palace and Rumpus in a Harem, the boys discuss going "over the Giva Dam".
+Not bad for the time period.

-- Fallen Angel: It's no surprise that an Otto Preminger film has an open-mouth kiss in the era of The Hays Code.
+- Fallen Angel: It's no surprise that an Otto Preminger film has an open-mouth kiss in the Hays era.
 See for yourself.

-- During the climactic final battle in Robot Jox, Alexander's Humongous Mecha unfolds a chainsaw from its groin in an attempt to kill Achilles, cutting through the cockpit to get at him.
-In other words, Alexander's mecha was tea-bagging Achilles's mecha.
+- Robot Jox: During the final battle, Alexander's Humongous Mecha unfolds a chainsaw from its groin in an attempt to kill Achilles, cutting through the cockpit to get at him.
+In other words, Alexander's mecha was tea-bagging Achilles'.